Tianeptine: Other actions

 Tianeptine modestly enhances the mesolimbic release of dopamine and potentiates CNS D2 and D3 receptors.
 Tianeptine has no affinity for the dopamine transporter or the dopamine receptors.
 CREB-TF (CREB, cAMP response element-binding protein) is a cellular transcription factor.
 It binds to certain DNA sequences called cAMP response elements (CRE), thereby increasing or decreasing the transcription of the genes.
 CREB has a well-documented role in neuronal plasticity and long-term memory formation in the brain.
 Cocaine- and amphetamine-regulated transcript, also known as CART, is a neuropeptide protein that in humans is encoded by the CARTPT gene.
 CART appears to have roles in reward, feeding, stress, and it has the functional properties of an endogenous psychostimulant.
 Taking into account that CART production is upregulated by CREB, it could be hypothesized that due to tianeptine's central role in BDNF and neuronal plasticity, this CREB may be the transcription cascade through which this drug enhances mesolimbic release of dopamine.

 Research indicates possible anticonvulsant (anti-seizure) and analgesic (painkilling) activity of tianeptine via downstream modulation of adenosine A1 receptors (as the effects could be experimentally blocked by antagonists of this receptor).
 Tianpetine is also weak histone deacetylase inhibitor and analogs with increased potency and selectivity are developed.

+Tianeptine has been shown to be a high-efficacy agonist of PPAR-delta, a nuclear receptor.

 Pharmacokinetics

 The bioavailability of tianeptine is approximately 99%.
 Its plasma protein binding is about 95%.
 The metabolism of tianeptine is hepatic, via β-oxidation.
 CYP enzymes are not involved, which limits the potential for drug-drug interactions.
 Maximal concentration is reached in about an hour and the elimination half-life is 2.5 to 3 hours.
 The elimination half-life has been found to be increased to 4 to 9 hours in the elderly.
 Tianeptine is usually packaged as a sodium salt but can also be found as tianeptine sulfate, a slower-releasing formulation patented by Janssen in 2012.
 In 2022 Tonix Pharmaceuticals received permission from the US FDA to conduct phase II clinical trials on tianeptine hemioxalate extended-release tablets designed for once-daily use.
+The project was discontinued in late 2023 because of disappointing results in clinical trials.

 Tianeptine has two active metabolites, MC5 (a pentanoic acid derivative of the parent compound) and MC3 (a propionic acid derivative).
 MC5 has a longer elimination half-life of approximately 7.6 hours, and takes about a week to reach steady-state concentration under daily-dosing.
 MC5 is a mu-opioid agonist but not delta-opioid agonist, with EC50 at the mu-opioid receptor of 0.545 μM (vs 0.194 μM for tianeptine).
 MC3 is a very weak mu-opioid agonist, with an EC50 of 16 μM.
 Tianeptine is excreted 65% in the urine and 15% in feces.